History of religion

-The history of religion refers to the written record of human religious feelings, thoughts, and ideas.
+The history of religion is the written record of human religious feelings, thoughts, and ideas.
 This period of religious history begins with the invention of writing about 5,200 years ago (3200 BCE).
 The prehistory of religion involves the study of religious beliefs that existed prior to the advent of written records.
-One can also study comparative religious chronology through a timeline of religion.
-Writing played a major role in standardizing religious texts regardless of time or location, and making easier the memorization of prayers and divine rules.
-A small part of the Bible involves the collation of oral texts handed down over the centuries.
+One can also study comparative religious chronology through a timeline of religion, or the interrelationships and historical diversification of religious ideologies through the use of evolutionary philosophy and broad comparativism.
+Writing played a major role in standardizing religious texts regardless of time or location and making easier the memorization of prayers and divine rules.

 The concept of "religion" was formed in the 16th and 17th centuries.
 Sacred texts like the Bible, the Quran, and others did not have a word or even a concept of religion in the original languages and neither did the people or the cultures in which these sacred texts were written.

 The word religion as used in the 21st century does not have an obvious pre-colonial translation into non-European languages.
 The anthropologist Daniel Dubuisson writes that "what the West and the history of religions in its wake have objectified under the name 'religion' is ... something quite unique, which could be appropriate only to itself and its own history".
-The history of other cultures' interaction with the "religious" category is therefore their interaction with an idea that first developed in Europe under the influence of Christianity.

 History of study

 The school of religious history called the Religionsgeschichtliche Schule, a late 19th-century German school of thought, originated the systematic study of religion as a socio-cultural phenomenon.
 It depicted religion as evolving with human culture, from polytheism to monotheism.

 The Religionsgeschichtliche Schule emerged at a time when scholarly study of the Bible and of church history flourished in Germany and elsewhere (see higher criticism, also called the historical-critical method).
 The study of religion is important: religion and similar concepts have often shaped civilizations' law and moral codes, social structure, art and music.

+In order to better understand the origin and current diversity of religious belief systems throughout the world, recent studies have attempted to focus on historical interrelationships and diversification of all major organized religions, applying modern evolutionary philosophy to the comparative analysis of putative ideological groups.
+These studies take an agnostic, pluralistic approach in the hope of moving beyond chauvinistic cultural tribalism, which is increasingly interfering with our ability to understand "other" cultures and address growing global challenges.